yashvichare/Web_Scraping_python/README.md

 # Web Scraping using python
-In this Project, I Web Scraped data from "2017 Intel Great Place to Run" Webiste using urllib library
+In this Project, I Web Scraped data from "2017 Intel Great Place to Run" Website using urllib library

 For WebScraping I used Beautiful Soup library to parse the html data and convert it into a .csv format